 2. Use our top tips to be a successful investor

 Here are Invezz.com’s top tips for how to become a successful investor.
-Keep these in mind when investing in the FTSE/JSE Top 40 Index for your best chance at success:
+Keep these in mind for your best chance at success:

 - Do your research.
 Although the FTSE/JSE Top 40 Index might look like an attractive investment option, you should take the time to compare it to other investment opportunities before putting your money in.
 The best approach is to research and build a personal investment plan.
 That way, you can avoid having your judgement get clouded by emotions such as fear and greed when the time comes to make key investment decisions.